RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ## Description

-A lazy loadable module is a plugable module that you can use where you want on the `User project` and `Portal` interfaces, allowing you to customize the style, modules settings...
+A lazy loadable module is a plugable module that you can use where you want on the `User project` and `Portal` interfaces, allowing you to add new features to user interfaces.
+Those modules can be configured from the administrator interface.

 Microservices `rs-access-instance` and `rs-access-project` store the configuration of each modules and send it back to users browsing `User project` and `Portal` interfaces.